People

 Undergraduate Students

-Pol Berger Romeu, class of 2026
+Pol Berger Romeu, B.S./M.S. candidate, class of 2026

 Pol is studying the roles of lncRNAs in tumor development and aims to identify novel drivers of cancer progression.
 Outside of the lab, Pol is a board member of the Yale Entrepreneurial Society and enjoys playing soccer with friends.